 Here is our summary of the guide on Legalo’s Tenancy at Will template which a landlord can use for letting its commercial property on a relatively informal, short-term basis.
-The template is not as detailed as a lease would be – the tenancy at will is designed to be a much briefer agreement than a lease.
+The template is not as detailed as a lease would be – we have deliberately designed the tenancy at will to be a much simpler and briefer agreement than a lease.

-This is not a substitute for a proper lease where (a) a longer-term letting is wanted, (b) where the premises will be exclusively occupied by the tenant or (c) if greater protection is sought by the landlord.
+This is not a substitute for a proper lease where (a) you want a longer-term letting, (b) where the tenant will be the exclusive occupant of the premises, or (c) if the landlord seeks greater protection.
 Legalo have a template for a Lease available if you need one.

 You may also consider using a Licence to Occupy instead if the premises are being shared with others, e.g. the landlord, and used not exclusively by the tenant and are expected to be let for a fairly short term (say, up to 12 months).